--Explain the consequence of domestic violence programs’ focus on protecting the women and children from immediate danger.
+-Explain what has been the consequence of domestic violence program’s focus on protecting women and children from immediate danger.

--Explain the term that Hodges uses to label fathers who did not seek custody.
+-Explain the term did Hodges use to label fathers who did not seek custody.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."